Forceps or vacuum delivery

-About one in eight women has an assisted birth, where forceps or a ventouse suction cup (ventouse) are used to help deliver the baby's head.
-This can be because:
+An assisted birth is when forceps or a ventouse suction cup are used to help deliver the baby.

 - there are concerns about the baby's heart rate

-- your baby is in an awkward position
+- the baby is in an awkward position

 - you're too exhausted

-If the baby's head is in an awkward position, it will need turning (rotating) to allow the birth.
-A paediatrician may be present to check your baby's condition after the birth.
-A local anaesthetic is usually given to numb the vagina and perineum (the skin between the vagina and anus) if you haven't already had an epidural.
+If the baby's head is in an awkward position, it'll need turning to allow the birth.
+A children's doctor (paediatrician) may be present to check your baby's condition after the birth.

 What are the risks of a ventouse or forceps birth?

 Ventouse and forceps are safe ways to deliver a baby, but there are some risks that should be discussed with you.

 Vaginal tearing or episiotomy